-Geometry and Measurement Focus 1: Measurement Areas and volumes of figures can be computed by determining how the figure might be obtained from simpler figures by dissection and recombination.
-Geometry with Data Analysis Constructing approximations of measurements with different tools, including technology, can support an understanding of measurement.
-Geometry with Data Analysis When an object is the image of a known object under a similarity transformation, a length, area, or volume on the image can be computed by using proportional relationships.
-Geometry with Data Analysis Algebra II with Statistics Focus 2: Transformations Applying geometric transformations to figures provides opportunities for describing the attributes of the figures preserved by the transformation and for describing symmetries by examining when a figure can be mapped onto itself.
+Geometry and Measurement Focus 1: Measurement • Areas and volumes of figures can be computed by determining how the figure might be obtained from simpler figures by dissection and recombination.
+Geometry with Data Analysis • Constructing approximations of measurements with different tools, including technology, can support an understanding of measurement.
+Geometry with Data Analysis • When an object is the image of a known object under a similarity transformation, a length, area, or volume on the image can be computed by using proportional relationships.
+Geometry with Data Analysis Algebra II with Statistics Focus 2: Transformations • Applying geometric transformations to figures provides opportunities for describing the attributes of the figures preserved by the transformation and for describing symmetries by examining when a figure can be mapped onto itself.
 Geometry with Data Analysis • Showing that two figures are congruent involves showing that there is a rigid motion (translation, rotation, reflection, or glide reflection) or, equivalently, a sequence of rigid motions that maps one figure to the other.
 Geometry with Data Analysis • Showing that two figures are similar involves finding a similarity transformation (dilation or composite of a dilation with a rigid motion) or, equivalently, a sequence of similarity transformations that maps one figure onto the other.
-Geometry with Data Analysis Transformations in geometry serve as a connection with algebra, both through the concept of functions and through the analysis of graphs of functions as geometric figures.
+Geometry with Data Analysis figures.
 This essential concept is not noted in any of the required courses.
 However, it is addressed within the Algebra and Functions Content Area.